 City of Cincinnati Passes Ordinance Prohibiting Salary Inquiry and Use

 The City of Cincinnati has become the latest jurisdiction to adopt an ordinance prohibiting employers from asking about or relying on the prior salary history of prospective employees in setting starting pay.
-The new law, adopted on March 13, 2019, aims to “ensure that Cincinnati residents’ rights are protected and that job applicants in Cincinnati are offered employment positions and subsequently compensation based on their job responsibilities and level of experience, rather than on prior salary histories, which actions can serve to perpetuate existing discrimination against women in the workforce.”
+The new law, adopted on March 13, 2019, aims to “ensure that Cincinnati residents’ rights are protected and that job candidates in Cincinnati are offered employment positions and subsequently compensation based on their job responsibilities and level of experience, rather than on prior salary histories, which actions can serve to perpetuate existing discrimination against women in the workforce.”
 The salary history ban goes into effect 365 days after the Ordinance becomes law.
 Under the “Prohibited Salary History Inquiry and Use” Ordinance, an employer, employment agency, or labor organization, and any agent thereof, located in the City of Cincinnati and employing at least 15 employees within the City, may not:

-- Inquire about an applicant’s salary history;
+- Inquire about an candidate’s salary history;

 - Rely on salary history when deciding to offer employment, when determining salary or other compensation, or when negotiating an employment contract; or

-Notwithstanding these prohibitions, an employer many engage in discussions with an applicant about the applicant’s salary or compensation expectations, so long as the employer does not inquire about salary history.
-The Ordinance defines “applicants” to include any person applying for employment to be performed within the City of Cincinnati, and whose application will be solicited, received, processed, or considered in the City.
+Notwithstanding these prohibitions, an employer many engage in discussions with an candidate about the candidate’s salary or compensation expectations, so long as the employer does not inquire about salary history.
+The Ordinance defines “candidates” to include any person applying for employment to be performed within the City of Cincinnati, and whose application will be solicited, received, processed, or considered in the City.
 The term “salary history” means current or prior wages, benefits, or other compensation, but does not include any objective measure of productivity, such as revenue, sales, or other production reports.
-In addition to the salary inquiry ban, upon reasonable request from an applicant who has received a conditional offer of employment, an employer must provide the pay scale for the position offered.
+In addition to the salary inquiry ban, upon reasonable request from an candidate who has received a conditional offer of employment, an employer must provide the pay scale for the position offered.
 The Ordinance does not define the terms “reasonable request” or “pay scale.”

 The prohibitions of the Ordinance do not apply to: